blockworks-foundation/mango-explorer-v4/README.md

 pip install mango-explorer-v4
 ```

-## Example usage
+## Usage

 Assuming that you have a SOL wallet already set up, visit https://app.mango.markets to create a Mango account and fund it so that you can place orders.
-You can find collection of example code [here](./mango_explorer_v4/examples).

 ```python
 import asyncio